-In 1899, Wilhelm Rinn III and Karl Volkmann I started operating a carpentry with a saw mill.
-They started sawing and chopping tree trunks into square timber and beams by hand in Hagwiesen.
+In 1899, Wilhelm Rinn III. and Karl Volkmann I. started operating a carpentry with a saw mill.
+They started sawing and chopping tree trunks into square timber and beams by hand in the Hagwiesen.
 After just a short time, they got a steam engine and timber circular saw.
 Carpentry work was done in Heuchelheim and the local area.

 Business was disrupted during the First World War and was then continued after the war had ended by Wilhelm Rinn III.
-The timber yard was now in Friedrichstrasse.
+The timber yard was now in Friedrichstraße.

-After the death of Wilhelm Rinn III in 1928, his son, Wilhelm Rinn XI, took over the company and moved to Feldstrasse in 1935.
+After the death of Wilhelm Rinn III. in 1928, his son, Wilhelm Rinn XI., took over the company and moved to the Feldstraße in 1935.
 During the course of this relocation, a new log saw frame and new wood processing machines were installed.
 Staff numbers then started to increase, from 4 to 5 journeymen.

-The upward development now continued.
+The positive development now continued.
 In addition to traditional carpentry work and prefabricated wood products, engineered wooden structures were also made.
-The company was involved in lots of interesting building projects, such as football stadia and motorway bridges, throughout the entire central Federal area between Mannheim and Göttingen and in West Berlin.
+The company was involved in lots of interesting building projects, such as football stadia and motorway bridges, throughout central Germany between Mannheim and Göttingen and in West Berlin.

-The timber mill, which was regenerated in 1970 and the 1200m2 assembly hall and the companys own construction office allowed rational execution of timber construction work.
+The timber mill, which was regenerated in 1970 as well as the 1200 sqm assembly hall and the company’s own construction office allowed rational execution of timber construction work.

 Karl Rinn died in 1979 and Heinrich Wilhelm Rinn took over the sole management of the company.